TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

     Do not overwrite the $icons variable in this file.
 This can lead to the error:
     "Fatal error: Uncaught Error: Call to a member function exchangeArray() on array in typo3/cms-core/Classes/Package/AbstractServiceProvider.php"
-    (assuming you replaced the $icons variable with an array) :ref:`As with all .php files getting included by TYPO3, you should use a closure/anonymous function to encapsulate variables. <extension-architecture:bestpractices:configuration-files>`
+    (assuming you replaced the $icons variable with an array) :ref:`As with all .php files getting included by TYPO3, you should use a closure/anonymous function to encapsulate variables. <configuration-php-use-closures>`

 ..  index:: Icon API; IconProviderInterface